vtereshkov/umka-lang/doc/lang.md

 fn len(a: ([...]T | []T | map[K]T | str)): int
 ```

 Returns the length of `a`, where `a` can be an array, a dynamic array, a map or a string.
+For strings, the length does not include the terminating `'\0'` character.

 ```
-fn cap(a: []T): int
+fn cap(a: ([]T | str)): int
 ```

-Returns the capacity of the dynamic array `a`, i.e., the number of items for which the space is allocated in `a`.
+Returns the capacity of the dynamic array or string `a`, i.e., the number of items for which memory is allocated in `a`.
+For strings, the capacity includes the terminating `'\0'` character.

 ```
 fn sizeof(T | a: T): int